ihridoydas/BaseTemplateAndroidApp/README.md

 ## Danger Checks

 Uses [Danger](https://danger.systems) for PR checks.
 See [Dangerfile](Dangerfile).
-Set up a Danger API key in GitHub secrets for GitHub Actions.
+Set up a Danger API key in GitHub secrets for GitHub Actions. we have a GitHub Actions workflow for Danger checks.
+In order for that to work properly, you'll need to give Danger permission to comment on your repository.

+You can do so by navigating to Repository Settings -> Actions -> General, scroll down to Workflow Permissions and set the permissions to read and write.

 ## Templates